Three new cases of Covid-19 in Saskatchewan

 • 51 per cent of the cases are females and 49 per cent are males.

-• Seven deaths related to COVID-19 have been reported to date.
+• 13 deaths related to COVID-19 have been reported to date.

-To date, 43,419 COVID-19 tests have been performed in the province.
-As of May 21, 2020, when other provincial and national numbers are available from the Public Health Agency of Canada, Saskatchewan’s per capita rate was 33,268 people tested per million population and was lower than the national rate of 37,288 people tested per million population.
+To date, 62,435 COVID‐19 tests have been performed in Saskatchewan.
+As of June 23, 2020, when other provincial and national numbers were available from the Public Health Agency of Canada, Saskatchewan’s per capita rate was 46,773 people tested per million population.
+The national rate was 67,005 people tested per million population.